-In the 4thquarter, LMDC worked with the City of New York on a proposed amendment to the Transportation Improvement Program subrecipient agreement.
+In the first quarter, LMDC entered into a subrecipient agreement with the City of New York on an amendment to the Transportation Improvement Program subrecipient agreement.
 Under this amendment, the city will use the remaining funds to undertake pedestrian improvements along Water Street.